Can you recycle window envelopes? What about bubble wrap envelopes? Here’s all you need to know.

-A little while ago I got an email from a reader asking me “can you recycle envelopes?”.
+I recently received an email from a reader asking me if you can recycle envelopes.
 Specifically window envelopes and bubble wrap envelopes.
-She told me she’d read conflicting information on the internet and wanted a definitive answer on whether you can, or cannot recycle these types of envelopes.
+They told me they’d read conflicting information and wanted a definitive answer as to whether you can, or cannot recycle these types of envelopes.

-As much as I try to give advice that covers most people in the UK, the trouble is there is in fact no definitive answer to if you can recycle envelopes or not.
+As much as I try to give advice that covers most people in the UK, there is in fact no definitive answer to whether you can recycle envelopes or not.
 Whether you can or not all lies with your local council, and the recycling facilities they have in place.

 Why it has to differ so much from one area to another does baffle me.
-So the best advice on the can you recycle envelopes question is: check with your local council.
-Sorry I couldn’t be more conclusive!
+So the best advice on the recycling envelopes question is: check with your local council.
+Sorry that I couldn’t be more conclusive!